TheHydrophobicityProject/HydrophobicityExplorer/README.md

 requested calculations are None
 ```
-Because verbocity was enabled an image of the polymer was saved with a default name.
-The name of the image can be specified with the -d flag.
+Because verbosity was enabled an image of the polymer was saved with a default name.
+The name of the image can be specified with the `-d` flag.
 The initiator and terminal groups default to Hydrogen if none are specified.

 Here is another example with a more complex set of arguments: